lilydjwg/nvchecker/docs/usage.rst

 use_latest_release
   Set this to ``true`` to check for the latest release on GitHub.

-  GitHub releases are not the same with git tags.
+  GitHub releases are not the same as git tags.
 You'll see big version names and descriptions in the release page for such releases, e.g.
   `zfsonlinux/zfs's <https://github.com/zfsonlinux/zfs/releases>`_, and those
   small ones like `nvchecker's <https://github.com/lilydjwg/nvchecker/releases>`_